 It details the lives of unionists and nationalists, loyalists and republicans, but also those who did not fit into such neat categories – socialists, trade unionists and feminists, who often avoided identification with the major political groupings but nonetheless made noteworthy contributions to the creation of Northern Ireland and the shape it took after 1921.

-In 2021/22 the DIB will publish two new thematic titles, focusing on the contribution of Irish immigrants to American history, society and culture, and a volume of notable Irish sportspeople.
-Both will feature specially commissioned new biographies.
+In 2022/23 the DIB will publish a volume of notable Irish sportspeople, featuring specially commissioned new biographies.